-- revenue raised from the four categories of ordinary rates must be disclosed as per Note B2-1 of this Code. - 13.
+- 12. The process of categorisation of land and the application of ordinary rating is described in s6 of the Council Rating and Revenue Raising Manual (Rates Manual).
+For the purpose of financial reporting, revenue raised from the four categories of ordinary rates must be disclosed as per Note B2-1 of this Code. - 13.
 Councils should include the relevant date of the valuation specific to them for determination of rates. - 14.
 Pensioner rate rebates shall be netted off against revenue raised and disclosed in Note B2-1 as part of rates and annual charges. - 15.
-If Council decides to separate pensioner rebates into those which are mandatory, and any Council choose to voluntarily provide, an additional line item should be added to the rates and charges subnote.
+If Council decides to separate pensioner rebates into those which are mandatory, and any Council choose to voluntarily provide, an additional line item should be added to the rates and charges subnote